saikiran0925/sncls/README.md

 3. **Vim Mode**: Enables Vim mode in the editor for those who prefer using Vim keybindings.
 4. **Copy**: Copies the content of the editor to your clipboard with a single click.
 5. **Error Annotations**: The editor highlights errors in the JSON and suggests resolutions, helping you debug your JSON quickly.
+6. **Store Data**: We are storing your data in your local storage.
+Our tool is able to retrieve your previous data even if you restart.

 ## Upcoming Tools